spiffe/spiffe.io/content/spire/try/oidc-federation-aws.md

    See the next section if the command isn't successful.

-7. Verify that the `test.txt` exists and contains `oidc-tutorial file`:
+7. Verify that the `test.txt` file exists and contains `oidc-tutorial file`:

    ```console
    # cat test.txt